crispinprojects/talkcalendar/README.md

 ## IDE

 I am now using GNOME Builder for developing Talk Calendar.
 This is a a free and open-source Integrated Development Environment (IDE) which can be used for developing GTK4 and GNOME applications.
-Talk Calendar is a GTK4 application and not a libadwaita GNOME program and uses the [GNU Make](https://www.gnu.org/software/make/) build system (not Meson).
+Talk Calendar is a GTK4 application and not a libadwaita GNOME program and currently uses the [GNU Make](https://www.gnu.org/software/make/) build system.

 To get the latest version of Builder with Ubuntu 22.04 you need to install Flatpak and use the Flathub repository which can be installed using using the terminal commands below.